ashokrajuu/Ashok-Rajendiran/README.md

 Dear Hiring Manager,

-I'm writing to express my keen interest in the DevSecOps Engineer role in EPAM, Talent, as advertised on the Job Board.
+I'm writing to express my keen interest in the Senior DevOps Engineer role in EPAM, as advertised on the Job Board.
 With a strong background in DevOps and SRE practices for 7+ years and a passion for driving automation and innovation.
 I have a proven track record of success in consistently demonstrating my proficiency in improving software development and delivery processes.

-Strengthening my skills, I have successfully acquired certifications such as Certified Kubernetes Administrator, Hashicorp Terraform Associate and AWS Solution Architect
+Strengthening my skills, I have successfully acquired certifications such as ~Certified Kubernetes Administrator, Hashicorp Terraform Associate and AWS Solution Architect~

 **My Major focus areas** includes: Reduced infrastructure and application costs, minimized inter- and intra-service latency, addressed zero-day vulnerabilities, simplified architecture complexity, and decreased operational toil.